Everything you need to know about your child’s visit

-Schools and groups have been coming to our Cowes campus for over 28 years and they take comfort in our exemplary safety record.
+Schools and groups have been coming to UKSA for over 32 years and they take comfort in our exemplary safety record.
 We have all the necessary safety systems and checks in place both on and off the water.
-All our instructors are qualified in first aid and we have a ratio of one instructor to every six students for on-the-water activities.
+All our instructors are qualified in first aid – we have a ratio of one instructor to every six students for on-the-water activities.

 What is the food like?

 All our food is freshly cooked on site with an emphasis on healthy eating.
-For breakfast there is a Full English option, as well as cereals, yoghurts and fruit – they can eat as much as they like!
+For breakfast there is a Full English option, as well as cereals, yoghurts and fruit – students and guests can eat as much as they like!
 Lunch is a freshly-prepared packed lunch.
-Evening meals always feature fresh vegetables and a salad bar, and there are three options of main course including vegetarian.
-Popular meals include fish and chips, sweet and sour chicken, and pie and mash.
+Evening meals always feature fresh vegetables and a salad bar, and there are three options of main course including vegetarian and vegan.
 And there’s always dessert!
 We can cater for students with special religious or dietary requirements providing we are informed about these beforehand.

 What do the children do in the evenings?

-Students are always fully supervised and there’s no time to get bored!
+Students are always fully supervised on residential activity visits, and there’s no time to be bored!
 We provide entertainment such as beach games, water polo in the indoor pool, crabbing, disco, quiz night, orienteering and gutterboat racing.
-These sessions finish at 9pm and then teachers will decide what time is bed-time and lights out.
+These sessions finish at 9pm and then teachers will decide what times are bedtime and lights out.

 What are the bedrooms like?

-It is hostel-style accommodation.
+The accommodation is dormitory style with bunk beds.
 Each school or youth group has sole occupancy of an accommodation block with its own key code to gain access.
 There are usually 6-8 children to a room.
 Bathrooms are separate for boys and girls – leaders have separate bedrooms and bathrooms.